 When CDCR, the DA, or a sheriff recommends resentencing, the sentencing court must recall your sentence and resentence you unless the court finds that you pose an "unreasonable risk" of committing a violent felony "super-strike" crime.
-It appears from the way § 1172.1 is written that the court does not have to apply this standard if it is considering resentencing you on the court's own motion.
+It appears from the way § 1172.1 is written that the court does not have to apply this standard if it is considering resentencing you on the court's own motion (or on your request), without a CDCR, DA or sheriff's recommendation.
+This is one of the reasons why it is much better to get a recommendation if at all possible, rather than directly asking the court to resentence you.

 VI.
-What Can I Do If the Court Denies (or Has Already Denied) Me Resentencing?
+What Can I Do If the Court Denies Me Recall or Make an Error When Resentencing Me?